 4) Worship experiences shouldn’t be confined to your church.

 Worship should extend to homes as well.
 Encourage people to worship with their families as they give their tithes and offerings with their spouse and/or children.
 Encourage members to use this as a time to teach their children why God calls us to give.
-In fact, place some educational information in your church bulletin about e-giving.
+In fact, place some educational information in your bulletin about online giving for churches.
 Reinforce the fact that God calls us to be good stewards of what He has entrusted us and explain how their tithes will help make disciples.

 E-giving can help engage your members and meet them where they are.
 Giving them options on how to be good stewards can also enrich their worship experience.
 Without online giving, we miss out on an incredible way of becoming more like Christ, both as individuals and as a community.